What is the Three Sister's Planting Method?

-How Does the Three Sisters Method Work?
+How does the Three Sisters Method Work?

 The beans return the love by stabilising the corn so that it doesn't snap in the wind.
 They also fix the nitrogen into the soil that the other plants need and take up space between the corn stems reducing the space available for weeds.

 Lastly the sprawling squash plants block sunlight on the soil, effectively creating a living mulch.
 This helps reduce soil temperatures, minimise moisture loss and suppress weed growth.
+The prickly squash leaves also help keep little critters out.

 How to plant the Three Sisters Method